tytydraco/ExamineScraper/supplements/velvet-antler.md

-> Only one study currently, but Velvet Antler may have anti-additive properties on opioid compounds
+> Only one study currently, but Velvet Antler may have anti-addictive properties on opioid compounds.

 #### 2.3Neurogenesis